wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/refunding-lightspeed.md

 We do not allow multiple refunds with the same amount, even if the refund contains different items.
 The current delay is 5 minutes.

 ## Help & questions
-If you need any help with refunds or have any questions, email our Integration Team at <integration@multisafepay.com>
+For support with refunds or any questions, email the Integration Team at <integration@multisafepay.com>